Fiat 522

 The Fiat 522 is a passenger car produced by Fiat between 1931 and 1933.
 The 522 was offered in three different body styles : 522C (SWB), 522L (LWB) and 522S (Sport).

 The engine was a 2,516 cc in-line six-cylinder with a claimed output of 52 PS or 65 PS for the Sport version.
 The car also featured a four-speed all-synchromesh transmission, which set this Fiat ahead of its time.

 The 522 was the first model to feature Fiat's subsequently familiar rectangular logo: the badge used here employed gold lettering on a red background.

 Almost 6,000 examples of the 522 were produced.
 A Fiat 522 CSS was also offered: in this version, the car had a higher compression ratio and twin carburetors.

+A variant with the smaller Fiat 514 engine was released as the Fiat 515.

+In addition, a variant with a longer wheelbase and a more luxurious interior was released as the Fiat 524.